SES-fortiss/OPC-UA-MockupBuildings/README.md

-# OPCUA Server of a simulated Building
+# OPCUA server of a simulated building

 ### Description
 This OPC UA server uses realistic device configurations and load-profiles to simulate a buildings internal energy management process, i.e. meeting the buildings demand with the installed energy system in the most cost-efficient manner.